GDjkhp/NoobGPT/index.md

 * <https://github.com/scott-serven/Chess-Bot>

 # Bot Commands
-## Node.js Computer #1: Alpha Branch
+## Node.js Computer #1: Alpha Branch (Deprecated)
-Originally intended as an XP Leveling System under the codename "LevelUpLoser", it evolved into a product of A.I. hype due to popular demand of image and text generation capabilities.
+Originally intended as an XP Leveling System under the codename "LevelUpLoser", it evolved into a product of AI hype due to popular demand of image and text generation capabilities.
 ### Prefix: -
 * `-ask [prompt]` OpenAI GPT-3.5-Turbo (ChatGPT) chat completion.
 * `-gpt [prompt]` OpenAI GPT-3 text completion.
 * `-imagine [prompt]` OpenAI Dall-E image generation.
 * `-quote` Reply to a message to make it a quote.
 * `-ms` Play minesweeper.
-(Deprecated)

 ## Python Computer #2: Beta Branch
 Collection of random and unique stuff I came up with, mostly games and useful tools.
 This is where I add new features regularly.